opensouls/emobot-discordbot/README.md

 node bot.js
 ```

-Now, your bot should be in your server running and you should be able to talk to Samantha.
+Now, your bot should be in your server running and you should be able to talk to EmoBot.

 <img width="723" alt="image" src="https://github.com/opensouls/samantha-discordbot/assets/8204988/d3d606b7-c30a-4260-adb4-e6cc78063508">